billwheatley/provision-family-desktop/README.md

 # TODO When merging change to main branch reference
 curl -s https://raw.githubusercontent.com/billwheatley/provision-family-desktop/debian-13/make-sudo.sh | bash -s myUserName

-# Reboot The machine - It appears that only a reboot allows the group to take
+# Reboot The machine - It appears that only a reboot allows the sudo group to take
 reboot now
 ```